gloignon/SRH_car/README.md

-A remix of the Scheirer–Ray–Hare test from rcompanion with car::Anova that uses a type II sum of square approach.
+A remix of the Scheirer–Ray–Hare test from the rcompanion package.
+Uses car::Anova's type II sum of square approach.

 Compared to it's current rcompanion counterpart: